Ready to Study Abroad?

 Students visit the town of Sitges, which is a paradise of sun, sea and mild temperatures year-round, and a venue for international film and music festivals.
 Beautiful views and long beaches make Sitges a wonderful day trip.

-Students celebrate the end of a successful semester abroad and say their goodbyes over a delicious Spanish meal.
+Students celebrate the end of a successful time abroad and say their goodbyes over a delicious Spanish meal.

 Standard Housing: Student apartment